usds/website-redesign/_people/0550_misu-tasnim.md

 **How does your work make an impact?**

 Work in government matters, USDS or not.
 USDS hires for empathy and passion.
 This allows us to make an impact by questioning the status quo and being a catalyst for action.
-What our team members bring to the table is a fearless energy to try and a resilience in the face of failure.
+What our team members bring to the table is a fearless energy to try, and a resilience in the face of failure.
 Often we hear “we’re the government, our systems can’t break.”
 Yet the government has the highest rate of failed IT projects and private technology companies continuously outpace and outperform government technology products.
 Our impact is to demonstrate and empower a culture change within the government that views risk as something to mitigate, not to avoid.